 You will need to figure out the price according to Etihad Guest, NOT American Airlines AAdvantage.

 Your ticket is going to be issued by Etihad Guest.
-That means that Etihad Guest’s pricing and award ticket rules apply, not AAdvantage’s.
+That means that Etihad Guest’s redemption pricing and award ticket rules apply, not AAdvantage’s.

 Etihad’s award chart for tickets on flights operated by American Airlines is a zone-based chart